 SAC Health System (SACHS)

 Social Action Community Health System (SACHS) is a federally qualified health center affiliated with Loma Linda University Health.
 It provides low-cost health services at several sites in the Inland Empire, including the new San Bernardino campus and the established SAC Norton campus.
-These clinical facilities provide educational opportunities for students and residents from Loma Linda to become involved with patient care and community initiatives.
-Providing a wide spectrum of primary and specialty medical services, dental care, and mental health—this clinic network is an ideal site to work cross-culturally and develop an understanding of diverse populations.
-The San Manuel Gateway College is also part of the San Bernardino campus and provides certificate-level programs to high school graduates entering the health-care work force.
-Loma Linda University students interact and assist in these training programs.
+These clinical facilities provide educational opportunities for students and residents from Loma Linda, enabling them to become involved with patient care and community initiatives.
+This clinic network provides a wide spectrum of primary and specialty medical, dental care, and mental health services, and is an ideal site to work cross-culturally to develop an understanding of diverse populations.
+The San Manuel Gateway College is an integral part of the San Bernardino campus and provides certificate-level programs to high school graduates entering the health-care work force.
+Loma Linda University students interact with and assist in these training programs.

 Community-Academic Partners in Service (CAPS)